KonishchevDmitry/investments/README.md

 `simulate-sell` and `tax-statement` commands will complain on this via warning message because it affects correctness of tax calculations.

 Trade settle date may be obtained from Trade Confirmation Report.
-To do this create a Trade Confirmation Flex Query in the IB `Reports -> Flex Queries` tab with the following parameters:
+To do this, create a Trade Confirmation Flex Query in the IB `Reports -> Flex Queries` tab with the following parameters:

 ![Trade Confirmation Flex Query Parameters](/images/trade-confirmation-parameters.png?raw=true "Trade Confirmation Flex Query Parameters")